TonyLew/btc-go/README.md

 * Free BSD

 ## Build environment
-In order to build Gocoin yourself, you will need the following tools installed in your system:
+In order to build BTCG yourself, you will need the following tools installed in your system:

 * **Go** (version 1.8 or higher) - http://golang.org/doc/install
 * **Git** - http://git-scm.com/downloads